Tornadoes of 1981: April 19

 Five people were killed in Bixby, Oklahoma by an F3 tornado.

 May

 There were 187 tornadoes in the US in May.

 May 22–23

 An outbreak of 43 tornadoes occurred in areas from Western Oklahoma to Central Iowa.
 A large F4 tornado struck Scott, Oklahoma northeast of Binger.
 The outbreak injured 12 people, but there were no fatalities.

 June

 There were 223 tornadoes in the US in June, resulting in eight fatalities.

 June 3

 A small tornado outbreak affected Colorado, including the Denver metro area.

 June 13

 An F3 tornado killed four people in Cardington, Ohio.

 July

 There were 98 tornadoes in the US in July.

 July 30

 An F3 tornado in North Dakota tracked through Bismarck and Mandan without causing any fatalities or injuries.

 August

 There were 64 tornadoes in the US in August.

 September

 There were 26 tornadoes in the US in September.

 October

 There were 32 tornadoes in the US in October.

+October 2 (Italy)

+Two tornadoes touched down in italy, including one in Ostia Antica that injured 5 people, while causing significant damage to buildings and scattering debris long distances.

+October 6 (Netherlands)

+A damaging tornado caused significant damage to buildings in Moerdijk, Netherlands.
+As the tornado was dissipating, NLM CityHopper Flight 431 flew unknowingly into the tornado and crashed, causing 18 fatalities; all 17 on board were killed as well as one on-ground fatality, caused by a cardiac arrest.

+October 11-12 (Czech Republic & Denmark)

+An F2 tornado struck the towns Rájec-Jestřebí & Karolín in Czech Republic along a 3km path.
+The next day, An F2 tornado destroyed a barn in Lemvig Municipality in Denmark.